jt495/IS117-A03/README.md

 - Clone -

-- Commit - stores new part of project
+- Commit - stores new part of project into repository

 - Fetch - gets branch from repository, find which objects are missing from local database, and returns with missing objects added